SouadAli10/FullStackExample/README.md

 ### Installing npm
 ### `npm install`
+to install node moules on the master file
 ### `cd frontend && npm install`
 to install node module on frontend

 ### `cd backend && npm install`
-to install node module on frontend
+to install node module on backend